fourTheorem/static-site-starter/README.md

 ## Project structure
-The suggested project structure is as follows, where `frontend` contains your frontend application source code and build directory:
+The project is laid out with the all files in the root directory, but it is recommended that you add your frontend application source code and build directory to a `frontend` subdirectory.

 ```
 project-root/
 │
 ├─ frontend/
+│   ├─ dist/
 │   ├─ package.json
 │   └─ ... (other frontend files and directories)
 ├─ template.yaml
 ├─ ... (other AWS SAM files and directories)
+├─ deploy.sh
 ├─ .gitignore
 └─ README.md
 ```